Interpreter of Maladies: Critical reception Interpreter of Maladies garnered universal acclaim from myriad publications. Michiko Kakutani of the New York Times praises Lahiri for her writing style, citing her as "a writer of uncommon elegance and poise." Time applauded the collection for "illuminating the full meaning of brief relationships—with lovers, family friends, those met in travel". Ronny Noor asserts, "The value of these stories—although some of them are loosely constructed— lies in fact that they transcend confined borders of immigrant experience to embrace larger age-old issues that are, in the words of Ralph Waldo Emerson, 'cast into the mould of these new times' redefining America."

 Noelle Brada-Williams notes that Indian-American literature is under-represented and that Lahiri deliberately tries to give a diverse view of Indian Americans so as not to brand the group as a whole.
 She also argues that Interpreter of Maladies is not just a collection of random short stories that have common components, but a "short story cycle" in which the themes and motifs are intentionally connected to produce a cumulative effect on the reader: "...a deeper look reveals the intricate use of pattern and motif to bind the stories together, including recurring themes of the barriers to and opportunities for human communication; community, including marital, extra-marital, and parent-child relationships; and the dichotomy of care and neglect."

 Ketu H. Katrak reads Interpreter of Maladies as reflecting the trauma of self-transformation through immigration, which can result in a series of broken identities that form "multiple anchorages."
 Lahiri's stories show the diasporic struggle to keep hold of culture as characters create new lives in foreign cultures.
 Relationships, language, rituals, and religion all help these characters maintain their culture in new surroundings even as they build a "hybrid realization" as Asian Americans.

 Laura Anh Williams observes the stories as highlighting the frequently omitted female diasporic subject.
 Through the foods they eat, and the ways they prepare and eat them, the women in these stories utilize foodways to construct their own unique racialized subjectivity and to engender agency.
 Williams notes the ability of food in literature to function autobiographically, and in fact, Interpreter of Maladies indeed reflects Lahiri's own family experiences.
 Lahiri recalls that for her mother, cooking "was her jurisdiction.
 It was also her secret."
-For individuals such as Lahiri's' mother, cooking constructs a sense of identity, interrelationship, and home that is simultaneously communal and yet also highly personal.Jhumpa Lahiri, "Cooking Lessons: The Long Way Home."
-The New Yorker 6 Sept.
-2004: 83-84.
+For individuals such as Lahiri's' mother, cooking constructs a sense of identity, interrelationship, and home that is simultaneously communal and yet also highly personal.

+Despite being a best-selling book, Interpreter of Maladies received mixed reviews in India, where reviewers were alternately enthusiastic and upset Lahiri had "not paint[ed] Indians in a more positive light" and critised for writing about "a bunch of depressing Indian immigrants in the United States ...
+And giving them a bad name."
+They also questioned if Lahiri was a "true Indian" to write about India.
+She said, "It did push some buttons in me because I felt that these were issues I had been dealing with all of my life in terms of how I fit into India and how sort of a true Indian or you know would view me."